-The Secretary may acquire land in trust status on behalf of an individual Indian or tribe by exchange under this part if the acquisition comesauthorized by federal law and within the terms of this part.
+The Secretary may acquire land in trust status on behalf of an individual Indian or tribe by exchange under this part if authorized by federal law and within the terms of this part.
 The disposal aspects of an exchange are governed by part 152 of this title.

-§ 151.7 Acquisition6 May the Secretary approve acquisition of a fractional interests.interest?
+§ 151.6 May the Secretary approve acquisition of a fractional interest?

-AcquisitionThe Secretary may approve the acquisition of a fractional land-interest in a fractionated tract in trust status by an individual Indian or a tribe in trust status can be approved by the Secretary only if:
+The Secretary may approve the acquisition of a fractional interest in a fractionated tract in trust status by an individual Indian or a tribe only if:

-- (a)-The buyer already owns a fractional interest in the same parcel of land;-or - (b)-The interest being acquired by the buyer is in fee status;-or - (c)-The buyer offers to purchase the remaining undivided trust or restricted interests in the parcel at not less than their fair market value;-or - (d)-There is a specific law which grants to the particular buyer the right to purchase an undivided interest or interests in trust or restricted land without offering to purchase all of such interests; or - (e)-The owner or owners of a majoritymore than fifty percent of the remaining trust or restricted interests in the parcel consent in writing to the acquisition by the buyer.
+- (a) The buyer already owns a fractional interest in the same parcel of land; - (b) The interest being acquired by the buyer is in fee status; - (c) The buyer offers to purchase the remaining undivided trust or restricted interests in the parcel at not less than their fair market value; - (d) There is a specific law which grants to the buyer the right to purchase an undivided interest or interests in trust or restricted land without offering to purchase all such interests; or - (e) The owner or owners of more than fifty percent of the remaining trust or restricted interests in the parcel consent in writing to the acquisition by the buyer.

-§ 151.8 Tribal7 Is tribal consent required for nonmember acquisitions.?
+§ 151.7 Is tribal consent required for nonmember acquisitions?

-An individual Indian or tribe may acquire land in trust status on an Indian reservation other than its own only when the governing body of the-tribe-having jurisdiction over such reservation consents in writing to the acquisition; provided, that such consent shall not be required if the individual Indian or the tribe already owns an undivided trust or restricted interest in the parcel of land to be acquired.
+An individual Indian or tribe may acquire land in trust status on an Indian reservation other than its own only when the governing body of the tribe having jurisdiction over such reservation consents in writing to the acquisition; provided, that such consent shall not be required if the individual Indian or the tribe already owns an undivided trust or restricted interest in the parcel of land to be acquired.